sudipmajkoti07/Chunking_rag/README.md

 # Chunking RAG App with Interview Booking

 This is a **FastAPI-based application** for document processing, RAG-based question answering, and interview booking.
-It uses PostgreSQL to store document metadata and bookings, Qdrant for document embeddings, and Redis for chat memory.
+It uses PostgreSQL to store document metadata and bookings, Qdrant for document embeddings, and Redis for chat memory. you need to have docker in your laptop
 ---

 ## Features